funsaized/OctoAgenda/README.md

-# ICS Scraper
+# OctoAgenda - AI Powered Event Scraper -> iCal

-A Next.js application that scrapes event data from web pages and generates ICS calendar files using AI-powered content extraction.
+A tool that scrapes event data from web pages and generates ICS calendar files using intelligent content extraction.

 ## Features